wsydney76/craft-theme4/README.md

 In case you can't pay for use on a public domain: (You should, the devs have to pay for their living...)

 * Downgrade Craft edition to 'SOLO'.
-You will loose all multi user ans GraphQL functionality.
+You will loose all multi user and GraphQL functionality.
 * Uninstall Imager X. Will fallback to Crafts own image handling, loosing a bit of quality and a lot of control.

 ## Plugins